cf-convention/cf-convention.github.io/software.md

 [Xarray](http://xarray.pydata.org/) is a python package designed for working with labelled, multi-dimensional array data, built around the netCDF data model.
 It uses CF Conventions in several ways, such as encoding / decoding variables and interpreting metadata for visualization.

+### gridded -- Python package for working with gridded met/ocean model results.
+[gridded](https://github.com/NOAA-ORR-ERD/gridded) provides a single API for accessing / working with gridded model results on multiple grid types.
+It aims to support reading and writing and analysis of regular, curvilinear, and unstuctrueed grids using the CF, UGRID and SGRID conventions.

 ## Commercial Software Packages

 ### ArcGIS Pro